Dimension-independent convergence rates of randomized nets using median-of-means: Introduction

 A critical gap in these prior studies is the role of dimensionality.
 We focus on the regime where the dimension grows unboundedly while the function norm remains bounded—a common scenario in path integral approximations \cite{kuo:sloa:wasi:wozn:2010}.
 Our analysis demonstrates that the median estimator attains dimension-independent convergence, a property termed strong tractability in information-based complexity \cite{nova:wozn:2008}, under assumptions on the decay of the relative variation $\gamma_u$ of each ANOVA component (formally defined in Section~\ref{sec:anova}).
 This notion of relative variation aligns with the effective dimension framework introduced in \cite{cafmowen}, which quantifies how high-dimensional integrands can concentrate their variation in low-order interactions.
 The connection to weighted function spaces \cite{sloa:wozn:1998} is discussed in Remark~\ref{rmk:weighted}, further bridging our tractability conditions to classical QMC theory.

 Before presenting our results, we compare our contributions to the tractability analysis of median digital nets in \cite{Goda2024}.
-A key distinction lies in the randomization: their framework omits digital shifts (Subsection~\ref{subsec:nets}), a critical component of our scrambling method, and employs worst-case integration error over the unit ball in a weighted Sobolev space as the primary metric.
-In contrast, we demonstrate that median estimators incorporating digital shifts achieve near-optimal convergence rates on a fixed integrand with high probability, avoiding worst-case error analysis entirely.
-This probabilistic approach is justified by the exponential decay in the likelihood of large errors as the number of replicates increases, aligning with the $(\varepsilon,\delta)$-approximation framework studied in \cite{kunsch2019solvable, kunsch2019optimal}.
-Within this framework, we improve the convergence rates from nearly $O(n^{-\alpha})$ in \cite{Goda2024} to nearly $O(n^{-\alpha-1/2})$, where $\alpha$ denotes the smoothness parameter in their analysis (we note that $\alpha$ is defined differently in this paper).
-Furthermore, we relax the conditions for dimension-independent convergence (Remarks~\ref{rmk:tractability} and~\ref{rmk:tractability4}).
-Specifically, we show digital nets under the completely random design (Subsection~\ref{subsec:nets}) achieve dimension-independent convergence under conditions comparable to those for polynomial lattices in \cite{Goda2024}, while digital nets under the random linear scrambling attain the same property under strictly weaker conditions than those assumed in \cite{Goda2024}.
+A key distinction lies in the error criterion: their analysis employs the worst-case integration error over the unit ball in a weighted Sobolev space, whereas we demonstrate that median estimators achieve near-optimal convergence rates on a fixed integrand with high probability.
+Our probabilistic approach is justified by the exponential decay in the likelihood of large errors as the number of replicates increases, aligning with the $(\varepsilon,\delta)$-approximation framework studied in \cite{kunsch2019solvable, kunsch2019optimal}.